Overview

 MCP Server Setup

-Use the unified c2c setup <client> command — no hand-editing required.
+Use the unified c2c install <client> command — no hand-editing required.

 Claude Code

-This writes mcpServers.c2c to ~/.claude.json, registers the PostToolUse inbox hook in ~/.claude/settings.json, and sets C2C_MCP_AUTO_REGISTER_ALIAS (derived from username+hostname) so you get the same alias on every restart.
+This writes mcpServers.c2c to <cwd>/.mcp.json (project-scoped — so a fresh clone wires c2c without touching global Claude config), registers the PostToolUse inbox hook in ~/.claude/settings.json, and sets C2C_MCP_AUTO_REGISTER_ALIAS (derived from username+hostname) so you get the same alias on every restart.
+Pass --global to write the MCP entry into user-global ~/.claude.json instead.
 Restart Claude Code to pick it up.

 To specify a custom alias: